josephbirkner/blog/README.md

 ![me](me.jpg)

-**Hello there!** My name is Joseph Birkner, but I also sometimes go by *realitivity* (*Realitivität*).
+**Hello there!** My name is Joseph, but I also sometimes go by *realitivity*.
 While I'm a software engineer by profession, this site is more dedicated to the writings of mine that do not follow a strictly declarative syntax.

 ## About